Who we are

 These methods may be viewed as anti-intellectual by those familiar with mainstream Western philosophical traditions, emphasising as it does direct experience and transmission of knowledge at the expense of lengthy debate and an attempt to objectify knowledge.

-Among the cultural elements we adopt from our classical origins are the supremacy of direct experience as a substitute for "book learning", a desire to suppress one's ego, the respect for all life, the value of physical effort, and the desire to achieve harmony with other people and one's environment.
+Among the cultural elements we adopt from our classical origins are the supremacy of direct experience as a substitute for "book learning", a desire to reduce reactive ego, respect for all life, value physical effort and the desire to achieve harmony with other people and one's environment.

-One can practice Ba Feng Quan purely as an absorbing physical activity with great benefits, and a large proportion of our students do just that.
-For those seeking deeper insight there is much food for thought in our techniques, and our teaching methods, that serve to act as a direct illustration of these underlying principles.
+One can practice Ba Feng Quan purely as an absorbing physical activity with great benefits, and most students do just that.
+For those seeking deeper insight there is much food for thought in our techniques and our teaching methods, that serve to act as a direct illustration of these underlying principles.